tushar2708/conveyor/README.md

 There are 3 kind of Nodes:

-1. *Source Nodes*: These are the nodes that are the source of data.
+1. **Source Nodes**: These are the nodes that are the source of data.
 It may be a database, a file, a data stream, an API server, or anything that can generate new bits of data.
 In short, create some data, and send it forward.
-2. *Operation Nodes*: These are the nodes that "do something" with the data.
+2. **Operation Nodes**: These are the nodes that "do something" with the data.
 They might process/enrich/change/replace the data, based on your business logic.
 The example shows a simple example of squaring/adding operations.
 In your application, it may be making API calls to other services, doing matrix multiplications, etc.
 In short, take data from previous node, and send modified/new data to next node.
-3. *Sink* is supposed to be the last node(s) in the conveyor.
-This is where you finalise your work, may be send the final data to someone else, save it into a database, or write it to a file, or just print it on console.
+3. **Sink Nodes**: These are supposed to be the last node(s) in the conveyor.
+This is where you finalise your work, may be send the final data to some other external API/stream, save it to a database/file, or just print it on console.

 If we talk about Joints, there can be multiple implementation, based on your need.
-For now, there is a built-in joint that conveyor have(ReplicateJoint), which replicates same data to be sent to multiple nodes at next stage.
+For now, there is a built-in joint(*ReplicateJoint*) that conveyor has, which replicates same data to be sent to multiple nodes at next stage.
+More will be added in future.

-## How to implement your own nodes?
+## How to implement your own nodes and joints?

-Lets talk about, "How you can make your own nodes and joints".
-There are 2 interfaces, for Nodes & Joints, respectively:
+There are these 2 interfaces that you need to implement in your own types, for Nodes & Joints, respectively:

 ```go
 // NodeExecutor interface is the interface that you need to implement by your own types of nodes